 Emissions from road traffic

 The climate barometer shows that more and more registrations for new cars in Oslo are for electric cars.
 This does not include hybrid cars.
 New light distribution vehicles are also increasingly electric.

 Statistics for vehicles passing through the city’s toll ring show that the share of electric vehicles is increasing.
 This shows that more and more people are choosing an electric vehicle when they drive in Oslo.
 This development indicate a potential continuation of the reduction in greenhouse gas emissions from road traffic in Oslo.

 Most of the other indicators in the climate barometer indicate either a stable trend or a reduction in GHG emissions from other sectors.

 The municipality of Oslo has reduced a large part of its own emissions

 The city of Oslo implements measures for reducing GHG emissions from the municipal agencies.
 Internal reporting show that the total emissions have been reduced by 70 percent in the period 2012 to 2019.

 Transport vehicles from the agencies and the use of construction equipment represented the largest share of the emissions in 2019.

-The document provides an overview of the development and data per emission sector, between 2012 and 2019.
+The document greenhouse gas emissions from municipal agencies in Oslo (PDF 0,2MB) provides an overview of the development and data per emission sector, between 2012 and 2019.
 There are a number of uncertainties in the yearly reporting from the municipal agencies in Oslo which are also described in the document.